kolhizin/NClassifier/dev_tests/ScalaLibraries.md

 **ND4J/ND4S** is in progress of testing.
 But as of now (May'18) it does not support Scala 2.12, which in turn leads to fallback to Java-8 instead of Java-10.

-**mxnet** seems to be very promising for DL, but is not yet supported on Windows (May'18).
+**MXNet** seems to be very promising for DL, but is not yet supported on Windows (May'18).
 But things are changing quickly.